SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

     *Stripe Public Key* "STRIPE_PUBLIC_KEY"
     *Stripe Secret Key "STRIPE_SECRET_KEY"
     *Stripe WH Secret* "STRIPE_WH_SECRET"
+11. Type the command `python3 manage.py makemigrations`, this will set up the sqlite database in your local environment.
+12. Type the command ` python3 manage.py migrate`, this will migrate the models into the database.

 10. Run the command `python3 manage.py runserver`.
 11. To view the site, left click on the ports in the bottom right.
 When they appear on the left, hover over 8000  and click on the world icon that appears.
 12. T